pingcap/docs-cn/dumpling-overview.md

 The exported file is stored in the `./export-<current local time>` directory by default.
 Commonly used options are as follows:

-- `-o` is used to select the directory where the exported files are stored.
+- The `t` option specifies the number of threads for the export.
+Increasing the number of threads will increase the concurrency of Dumpling but will also increase the database's memory consumption.
+Therefore, it is not recommended to set the number too large.
-- `-F` option is used to specify the maximum size of a single file (the unit here is `MiB`; inputs like `5GiB` or `8KB` are also acceptable).
+- The `-F` option is used to specify the maximum size of a single file (the unit here is `MiB`; inputs like `5GiB` or `8KB` are also acceptable).
 It is recommended to keep its value to 256 MiB or less if you plan to use TiDB Lightning to load this file into a TiDB instance.
-- `-r` option is used to specify the maximum number of records (or the number of rows in the database) for a single file.
+- The `-r` option specifies the maximum number of records (or the number of rows in the database) for a single file.
 When it is enabled, Dumpling enables concurrency in the table to improve the speed of exporting large tables.

-With the above options specified, Dumpling can have a higher degree of parallelism.
+With the above options specified, Dumpling can have a quicker speed of data export.

 ### Adjust Dumpling's data consistency options